dylan050523-boop/leetcode/journey.md

 06-05-2025
 - for study, portfolio: java
-- for income, making money: javascript
+- ~~for income, making money: javascript~~

+09-05-2025
+- just one thing